ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/streaming/pipe.md

 if not specified

 ### `lossy`

 By default, pipes provide the guarantee that they will deliver each data item _at least once_.
 The implementation must then arrange for data items to be idempotent so that the effect of running the event two or more times is the same as running it once.
-To counteract this assumption a pipe can be use the `lossy` option which reduces the guarantee to merely _best reasonable effort_, which could mean loss of data.
+To counteract this assumption a pipe can be use the
+`lossy` option which reduces the guarantee to merely _best reasonable effort_, which could mean loss of data.
 This may increase throughput and lower overhead and is warranted in situations where data loss is not catastrophic to the system.
 Some IoT systems can have this characteristic.

-## Publishers & Consumers
+## Producers & Consumers

-Attached to the ends of pipes are publishers and consumers.
+Attached to the ends of pipes are producers and consumers.
 These are [processors](processor.md) of data and may originate, terminate or flow data through them, connecting two pipes together.

-{{<mermaid align="left">}}
-graph LR;
+Producers provide the data, consumers consume the data.
+Sometimes we call producers *sources* because they originate the data.
+Sometimes we call consumers *sinks* because they terminate the data.

-Producers --> P{{Pipe}} --> Consumers
+{{<mermaid align="left">}} graph LR; Producers --> P{{Pipe}} --> Consumers

-Source --> P1{{Pipe 1}} --> Flow --> P2{{Pipe 2}} --> Sink
-{{< /mermaid >}}
+Source --> P1{{Pipe 1}} --> Flow --> P2{{Pipe 2}} --> Sink {{< /mermaid >}}

 Pipes may have multiple publishers (writers of data to the pipe) and multiple consumers (readers of data from the pipe).
 In fact, because of the _partitioned consumption_ principle, there can be multiple groups of consumers, each group getting each data item from the pipe.

+## Subscriptions

+When a pipe has multiple consumers, they are organized into subscriptions.
+Each subscription gets every datum the pipe carries.
+Consumers attach to a subscription and there is generally one consumer per partition of the subscription.
+Sometimes subscriptions are known as *consumer groups* as is the case for Kafka.